alfredonuhe/online-cv/README.md

 Every page has a presentation section, a navigation bar, a set of sections, and a footer.
 The type, order, and content of the sections are configurable.
 If the order of section changes, it automatically updates the navigation bar items' order.
 The presentation section is also configurable by changing the title and backgound image.

-The Elon Musk demo is a good example, because it showcases all the configurable elements of the online cv.
+The [demo](https://alfredonuhe.github.io/online-cv/) is a good example to see all the configurable elements of the online cv.